d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

         )
 ```

-Let us see how this is doing.
+Let see how Hyperband is performing on our neural network example.

 ```{.python .input  n=21}
 searcher = d2l.RandomSearcher(search_space)